aicore/libmysql/docs/generatedApiDocs/utils/db-API.md

 ## getFromNonIndex

-It takes a table name, a column name, and a query object, and returns a promise that resolves to the array of matched documents
+It takes a table name and a query object, and returns a promise that resolves to the array of matched documents
 This query is doing database scan. using this query frequently can degrade database performance. if this query is more frequent consider creating index and use `getFromIndex` API